geoartop/Hack-You/README.md

-This wiil  be the repository for our game
+This will  be the repository for our game

 The team is :